-I am originally from Venezuela, where I worked for more than 20 years, teaching Mathematics at different levels of secondary school.
+I am originally from Venezuela, where I worked for 15 years, teaching Mathematics at different levels of Secondary School.
 My initial interest in educational technology coincided with my move to teaching Mathematics at the University Simón Bolívar.
-Here, alongside teaching a bridging course and undergraduates, I was part of the development team contributing to support teacher’s development.
-This interest in educational technology became the theme of my master thesis for which I designed a website with cognitive tools to support disadvantaged students in their mathematical learning as a complement of their bridging course.
+Here, alongside teaching a bridging course and undergraduates, I was part of the mathematics course development team.
+This interest in educational technology became the theme of my master thesis: designing a website with cognitive tools to support disadvantaged students in their mathematical learning, as a part of the bridging course.

 My PhD brought me to Europe in 2011.
 After a short stay in the mathematics faculty, at the University Complutense in Madrid, I attended a summer school at the Freudenthal Institute for Science and Mathematics Education part of Utrecht University, in the Netherlands.
-There I spent a year as a guest researcher.
-It was during this period that the core ideas of my PhD began to mature into what is now the thesis of my dissertation.
+There I met Prof. Dr Jan van Maanen an expert in mathematics education and the history of mathematics.
+I was able to stay for over a year as a guest researcher.

-In my research, I am exploring using Critical Realism/Realist Social Theory, the complex and nuanced reality of student’s digital practice, how and why they engage with digital tools in formal and informal setting.
-While exploring their digital practices I am looking at how their digital literacies/capabilities in academic settings are quite different than some of the skills Jenkins (2006) has thought about, e.g. play (as the capacity to experiment with ones’s surroundings -I am thinking of digital surroundings- as a form of problem solving) and networking.
-Jenkins thinks of these skills as the ones needed for a full involvement in the new participatory culture.
-A culture that is shifting the focus of new media literacies from individual expression to community involvement.
-Or as the Mozilla Foundation would say, from reading and writing on paper to reading and writing the web as well as participating on the open web.
-How can students improve those literacies/capabilities in their academic space and strengthen their digital agency is something that puzzles me.
-It is the nature of this agency I am interested.
+In my PhD research, I uncovered students’ daily entanglements with digital technologies while looking at students’ agency/lack of in their (open) learning spaces, answering the question of why they engage or not with open and participatory tools when they are at university.
+While exploring students’ digital spaces I discovered how their digital literacies in academic settings are quite different from some of the skills Jenkins (2006) has thought about, e.g. play (as the capacity to experiment with ones’ surroundings -I am thinking of digital surroundings- as a form of problem-solving) and networking.
+Jenkins thinks of these skills as the ones that are needed for full involvement in the new participatory culture, a culture that is shifting the focus of new media literacies from individual expression to community involvement.